Student Document Scanner

 Create folders for each class or subject in your preferred cloud storage (iCloud, Google Drive, Dropbox).
 Use consistent file naming like 'MATH101_Week5_Notes.pdf'.
 ScanLens syncs to your cloud storage, and the search function helps find specific topics across all your scanned materials.

-Can I share scanned documents for group projects?
+Can I share scanned documents for study groups?

 Start Studying Smarter